dinochecker

 Etymology

-Abelisauridae is derived from Roberto Abel (for whom Abelisaurus was named), the Greek "sauros" (lizard), and the Latin "-idae" (family).
+Abelisauridae is derived from "abel" (for Roberto Abel, after whom Abelisaurus was named), the Greek "sauros" (lizard), and the Latin "-idae" (family).

 Relationships